chamnap/tenancy/README.md

 **Tenancy** is a simple gem that provides multi-tenancy support on activerecord/mongoid (3/4) through scoping.
 I suggest you to watch an excellent [RailsCast on Multitenancy with Scopes](http://railscasts.com/episodes/388-multitenancy-with-scopes) and read this book [Multitenancy with Rails](https://leanpub.com/multi-tenancy-rails).

 This `README.md` file is for the latest version, v1.0.0.
 For the previous version, check out this [README.md](https://github.com/yoolk/tenancy/blob/v0.2.0/README.md).
+Please, see the [CHANGELOG.md](https://github.com/yoolk/tenancy/blob/master/CHANGELOG.md#100) to do an upgrade.

 ## Installation